klappradla/jruby_ratpack_examples/http_example/README.md

 # HTTP Example

-Example implementation for non-blocking http requests with jRuby and Ratpack.
+Example implementation for non-blocking http requests with JRuby and Ratpack.

 ## Setup